Sindurav/CodingInterviews/Amazon SDE - 1/README.md

 - a feedback survey (5 min)

 I am not disclosing the exact questions due to NDA.
 My code has passed all the test cases of Amazon amcat.
 The code provided over here is not exactly the same code that I submitted because I have rewritten the code.
 I assure that the solution provided is correct.
+You will get questions similar to these.

-## 1. Nearest delivery stations
+## 1. Closest Pair of Points

-- Given an array of points in 2d space and a goal point, write a function that returns the top k closest points to the goal point.
+- We are given an array of n points in the plane, and the problem is to find out the top k closest pair of points in the array.

 ## 2. Shortest Path